BootsnAll indie travel guide

 Join the Program

-Once you get your RTW ticket, find out what partnerships the various airlines are a part of, such as Star Alliance or One World.
+• Once you get your RTW ticket, find out what partnerships the various airlines are a part of, such as Star Alliance or One World.
 Before you go, get frequent flyer cards with one of the partner airlines that you will be using the most in the future.
-The average RTW trip is approximately 25,000 miles – enough for one ticket.

 Free or Cheap Stopovers

-Some destinations may be cheaper than you think: for example, Icelandic Air offers free or cheap stopover options on flights to/from the United Kingdom, and Air Fiji and Air New Zealand may also have similar deals, depending on your destinations.
+• Some destinations may be cheaper than you think.
+For example, Icelandic Air offers free or cheap stopover options on flights to/from Europe.
+Or if you’re into flight hacking, you can hack your own free stopover using Indie.

 Airport Hubs